CharlesAverill/HCLT/README.md

     - [`constructor_combinators.ml`](Definitions/constructor_combinators.ml) is an OCaml scratchpad I use to test definitions before I strongarm them into Coq
 - [`Proofs`](Proofs/) contains proofs from the thesis organized by part and chapter

+## Contribution

+I would greatly appreciate contributions!
+Any `Admitted` proofs are up for grabs, but I'll also accept proof simplifications or restructures.

 ## Building

 ```bash